chriskjaer/react-lorem-image/README.md

   - segal - Steven Segal
   - bear - Bears!
   - vaughn - Vince Vaughn and Co-stars Pose for Idiotic Stock Photos
+  - beerholder - a service for thirsty devs from beerhold.it

 # Contributions
 Fell like there's missing a service?
 Want a feature added?